-Doesn't keep the liquid cold as long as the stainless-steel insulated models.
+Doesn't keep the liquid cold as long as stainless-steel insulated models.

-Spout pops up with the push of a button.
-Leak-proof.
-Can be washed in the dishwasher.
-Handle doubles as a clip.
-BPA-free materials.
-Includes fill lines so you can keep track of your water intake.
+Convenient, push-button spout.
+Dishwasher-safe.
+Handle doubles as clip.
+Rugged, BPA-free construction.
+Includes fill lines so you can keep track of water intake.
 Comes in several sizes.
 Mouthpiece stays covered until you are ready to drink.
-Made from thick and durable materials.

 Whether you’re a dedicated cyclist or frequent gym-goer, hydration is incredibly important for your performance.
 A large percentage of our water intake comes from our diet.
 Foods like fruits and vegetables are, after all, mostly made up of H2O.
 Many people, unfortunately, have poor diets, which limits their water intake from food.
 People also often forget to hydrate regularly throughout the day.
 Throw in a sweaty workout on top of chronic dehydration, and you’ll experience a decrease in stamina and, in severe cases, serious symptoms.